danwahl/danwahl.github.io/_pages/the-odyssey-2.md

 "Even the gods," said the maker, "cannot prevent every disaster."

 "That is what Father would say!" cried the boy.
 "That the gods have their reasons.
 Elpinor never did wrong.
-He was gentle and brave and devoted.
+He was gentle and wholly devoted.
-If you are truly divine, then your justice is empty and senseless."
+If you are divine indeed, then your justice is empty and senseless."

 Something went tight in the maker's own chest—it was close to remorse now.
 Here was a figure of language, a pattern of probable sentences—